Markuška

 Markuška (Márkuska) is a village and municipality in the Rožňava District in the Košice Region of middle-eastern Slovakia.

 History

 In historical records the village was first mentioned in 1311.
+Before the establishment of independent Czechoslovakia in 1918, Markuška was part of Gömör and Kishont County within the Kingdom of Hungary.
+From 1939 to 1945, it was part of the Slovak Republic.

 Geography

 The village lies at an altitude of 376 metres and covers an area of 6.807 km².

 It has a population of about 180 people.

+Population

 Culture

 The village has a public library.